-Remote Management and Monitoring Meaning Site GUID Unique site identity used to track a group of computers that are managed as a single entity.
+Remote Management and Meaning Monitoring Site GUID Unique site identity used to track a group of computers that are managed as a single entity.
 This value can be generated on the server or with the Makeguid command. e.g. {5c952c78-832f-4b68-bbf3-9986262e55ed} PowerMAN Enterprise Server v5.2 and later supports automatic site creation.
 If this feature is being used then all workstations should be assigned the root SiteGUID.
 Please see the PowerMAN Enterprise Server documentation for further details.
 Server The address of the logging server.
 This can be blank if management reporting information is not required.
-The Server Port The port number of the logging server.
+The standard logging server is pmstats.org Server Port The port number of the logging server.
 This is usually 80, 443 or 8080.
-The pmstats.org hosted reporting system is available on ports 443 and 8080.
+The pmstats.org hosted reporting system is available on ports 443 and 8080 .
 A private PowerMAN Enterprise Server may be configured to run on any port.
 Proxy The address of the local proxy server that PowerMAN must use to send management information to the logging server.
 This can be blank if a proxy server is not required.
 Proxy Port The port number of the proxy server.
-This is typically 8080.
-This value has no effect if a proxy server address is not defined.
+This is typically 8080 and is ignored if no proxy server is configured.
 Log Backup File Some sites frequently re-install (sometimes called re- image) workstations to ensure a smooth user experience.
-A similar scenario occurs when system protection Stoodystote is used in such configurations the most recent nower usage information can be lost during a re- installation.
-This can result in the PowerMAN reporting feature providing only intermittent data.
-This can be avoided by configuring PowerMAN to store a backup of the usage information.
+A similar scenario occurs when system protection software such as Faronics Deep Freeze or Microsoft Steadystate is used.
+In such configurations the most recent power usage information can be lost during a re- Installation.
+This can result in the PoweriviAN reporting avoided by configuring PowerMAN to store a backup of the usage information.
 It is the responsibility of the system administrator to ensure that this file is protected during the reinstallation process by either excluding it from being over-written or by moving it to a safe location.
-This setting must refer to a local path. e a %windir%\system32\loafiles\PowerUsage xml e.g. T:\PowerUsage.xml Tip: If the workstation is not frequently re-installed this setting may be left blank.
-When used with Faronics Deep Freeze this file may be located in the 'Thaw Space'.
-This may optionally be hidden from users.
-Hide PC Identity Do not report the computer name or MAC address.
-This may be desirable to further anonymise the PowerMAN uata collected.
-Enabling this feature will make it data uala.
+This setting must refer to a local path. e.g. %windir%\system32\logfiles\PowerUsage.xml e.g. T:\PowerUsage.xml Tin: If the workstation is not frequently re-installed this setting may be left blank.
+When used with Faronics® Deep Freeze this file may be located in the 'Thaw Space'.
+This may optionally be hidden.
+Report Live Status Report contemporaneous power status information - whenever a significant power management event occurs.
+This includes: Start-up / shutdown Sleep or hibernate Resume User logon / off Detters / Mains a surger sources Battery / Mains power source NB.
+This feature is enabled by default and will generate a very small amount (approximately 2-4KB) of additional network data per day/workstation.
+This feature requires PMES v5.3.0 or later.
+Include Hardware Data Report hardware details about the current workstation including: Number of CPU sockets / cores / logical processors Estimated CPU speed (MHZ) ODL make (model CPU make / model IIIStalleu KAIVI Motherboard make / model Woulderboard Make / Model BIOS make / version / release date DIUG IIIake / Veision / Telease date Number of hard / optical disks NB: This feature requires PMES v5.3.0 or later Hide PC Identity Do not report the computer name or MAC address.
+This may be desirable to further anonymise the PowerMAN data collected.
+Enabling this feature will make it impossible to determine which workstation generated the data.